Farzam1372/Portfolio/README.md

 #### Technical Skills: Python, SOL, R, C++

 ### Education
-- Bachelor's in Mechanical Engineering
+- B.S | in Mechanical Engineering (Feb 202)
-- Master's in Industrial Engineering and International Management with a focus on Data Science and AI
+- M.S | in Industrial Engineering and International Management with a focus on Data Science and AI (Expected in Feb 2025)

 ### projects
 - Loan Prediction